 Photo and Drawing

-Photo -- From the Union Pacific Historical Collection.
+Photo of Southern Utah 100 -- From the Union Pacific Historical Collection.

-Drawing -- From Ed Keilty's Interurbans Without Wires, page 54.
+Drawing of Southern Utah 100 -- From Ed Keilty's Interurbans Without Wires, page 54.

 Southern Utah Railroad and Castle Valley Railroad -- Information about the two companies and their jointly operated line between Price and the coal mines at Hiawatha and Mohrland.